Skip to main content

 Conclusion

-Geophysical and lidar measurements in January 2013 produced a gravity anomaly near the entrance (this was probably not reinforcement of the passage with a concrete slab).
+Geophysical and lidar measurements in January 2013 produced a gravity anomaly near the entrance; this was probably not due to reinforcement of the passage with a concrete slab.

-Measurements as recently as last winter's solstice do show the sun reaching the back wall even if this was an alteration.
-The stone facade, when measured with the centre, gives an angle of 155°.
-The two numbers 8.513 and 1.7737 produce a number very near peak obliquity subtracting 1985 gives a number very near to 4655.
-The difference off the date 3507.7 and 3249 is 259, very near to 259/260 daylight angle in Cornwall.
+Measurements from last winter's solstice do show the sun reaching the back wall, even if this was an alteration.
+The stone facade, measured from the ccenre, gives an angle of 155°.
+The numbers 8.513 and 1.7737, when combined, produce a number very near peak obliquity; subtracting 1985 gives a number very near 4655.
+The difference between 3507.7 and 3249 is 259, very near the 259/260 daylight angle in Cornwall.

-The year 3249 bc could be a time of further construction or settlement in the area.
+The year 3249 BC could be a time of further construction or settlement in the area.
 The tomb may have been used as a main building around which other buildings were erected, including the stone circle.
 The light box could be a later addition.
-They measured their date there from peak obliquity and, in turn, had been on Gravinis.
+They measured their date there from peak obliquity and, in turn, had been on Gavrinis.
+The standing stones link to 3249 BC, with the tomb dating to a difference from peak obliquity to an earlier date of 3310 BC.

 Comments